projectodd/sockjs-servlet/README.md

 Java EE 7 container and open http://localhost:8080/echo (or whatever host/port your container runs on) to play with the example.

-**Note:** Right now the example does nothing but log some debug output to STDERR on the server-side and to console.log on the browser-side.
-It will be updated shortly to do something more useful.

 ## Building SockJS Servlet

     mvn install